Midohajhouj/ToolsInstaller/README.md

 ## 🎯 Features

     Distro Detective: Automatically figures out your Linux flavor (Ubuntu, Debian, Arch, Fedora, and more).
-    Package Manager Whisperer: Talks to apt, pacman, dnf, or yum like a boss.
+    Package Manager Whisperer: Talks to apt, pacman, dnf, or yum .
     Tool Heaven: Installs a buffet of tools for:
         🕵️‍♂️ Information gathering
         💥 Exploitation